Constipation in infants and children

-Constipation is most often defined as having a bowel movement less than 3 times per week.
-It is often associated with hard stools or problems passing stools.
-You may have pain while passing stools or may be unable to have a bowel movement after straining or pushing.
+Constipation in infants and children occurs when they have hard stools or have problems passing stools.
+A child may have pain while passing stools or may be unable to have a bowel movement after straining or pushing.

 Irregularity of bowels; Lack of regular bowel movements

-Constipation is most often caused by:
+Constipation may be caused by:

-Other causes of constipation may include:
+Medical causes of constipation may include:

-Lifestyle changes can help you avoid constipation.
+Lifestyle changes can help your child avoid constipation.
 These changes can also be used to treat it.

-Do NOT give laxatives or enemas to children without first asking your doctor.
+Do NOT give laxatives or enemas to children without first asking your provider.

 When to Contact a Medical Professional

-Call your child's doctor right away if:
+Call your child's provider right away if:

-Also call your child's doctor if:
+Also call your child's provider if: